-Affirming therapy means going beyond simply taking a positive approach to people's identities, respecting their pronouns, or calling myself "LGBT-friendly."
+Affirming therapy means going beyond simply taking a positive approach to people's identities, respecting their pronouns, or calling ourselves"LGBT-friendly."

 Transphobia, erasure, and oppression are real, lived experiences.
 They can affect an individual's emotional health, relationships, and overall well being.
 A trans-affirming therapist will understand the multidimensional impact this can have.

-I consider that not every issue a trans person experiences is a result of their gender identity.
-I don't assume that your identity is a problem for you.
-I'm honest about my limitations and privileges as a cisgender woman working with a trans or gender-nonconforming person.
+We consider that not every issue a trans person experiences is a result of their gender identity.
+We don't assume that your identity is a problem for you.
+We are honest about our limitations and privileges as cisgender folks working with a transgender or nonbinary person.

-I make sure that I'm showing up for my clients and staying current through regular consultation with trans and gender nonconforming professionals, participating in ongoing clinical training, and being an active member of my community to make sure that I provide the best possible care.
-I'm a member of WPATH (the World Professional Association for Transgender Health).
+We make sure that we are showing up for our clients and staying current through regular consultation with transgender and nonbinary professionals, participating in ongoing clinical training, and being active members of our community to make sure that we provide the best possible care.
+We are currently members of WPATH (the World Professional Association for Transgender Health).

-One way I continue to support my mission for access to inclusive and affirming services for all identities is my partnership with Building Allies, a trans-led organization that works to educate and empower cisgender individuals to become active-allies for the trans and gender nonconforming communities.
+One way we continue to support our mission for access to inclusive and affirming services for all identities is our partnership with Building Allies, a trans-led organization that works to educate and empower cisgender individuals to become active-allies for the transgender and nonbinary communities.

 What to ask your Trans-Affirming therapist

-- How many trans or gender-nonconforming clients have you worked with, over what period of time?
+How many transgender or nonbinary clients have you worked with, over what period of time?

 Set up a free consultation

-I welcome individuals and couples who are seeking an affirming and welcoming setting where they can be themselves.
-For those who are seeking a therapist who is transgender, I am happy to make referrals.
+Prospect Therapy welcomes individuals and couples who are seeking an affirming and welcoming setting where they can be themselves.
+For those who are seeking a therapist who is transgender, we are happy to make referrals.